Frequently Asked Questions about the Equine-Assisted Mental Health Practitioner Certificate Program

-The Equine-Assisted Mental Health Practitioner Certificate Program is designed for mental health professionals who want to include interactions with horses and the equine environment (equine-assisted therapy) in their practice.
+The Equine-Assisted Mental Health Practitioner Certificate Program is specifically designed for mental health professionals who want to include interactions with horses and the equine environment (sometimes referred to as "equine-assisted therapy") as a therapy technique in their psychotherapy/counseling practice.
 The post-master certificate is also open to graduate students in mental health related master's or doctoral programs.

-The program is open to those new to equine-assisted therapy as well as to those who are already practicing and wish to continue their professional development in this area.
+The program is open to those new to incorporating equine interactions in psychotherapy as well as to those who are already doing so and wish to continue their professional development in this area.